Ancestors and Invented Spaces – CURRENT WORK

 I have introduced distemper into my practice.
 Mixing pigment with rabbit skin glue and applying to canvas gives interesting marks that are reminiscent of screen-printing.
 I can wash out these marks with water and use stencils which affords a range of blurry and sharp edges.
 This accentuates my interest in ghosts from the past nudging present reality.
 I work with oil paint on top of the distemper in increasingly inventive ways, often making decisions whilst in the act of painting.

-2025 is an exciting year starting with a solo exhibition at Linlithgow Burgh Halls.
+2025 was an exciting year starting with a solo exhibition at Linlithgow Burgh Halls.
 I have been looking into how my fresco and oil painting influence each other, thanks to a Creative Scotland Open Fund Award.
-A residency with the Hosking Houses Trust in Warwickshire will intensify my interest in the theatre as a locus for memory.
-Finally, the Blackadder Houston Travel award will take me to Chile and Argentina to research how Magic Realism influences my painting.
+A residency with the Hosking Houses Trust in Warwickshire intensified my interest in the theatre as a locus for memory.
+Finally, the Blackadder Houston Travel award took me to Chile and Argentina to research how Magic Realism influenced my painting.

 Pablo's House, oil and distemper on canvas, 152x166cm, 2025